jia-xinyu/jia-xinyu.github.io/_projects/2_project.md

     Suspension group (left).
 Team members on behalf of Jilin University participating in FSC 2016 (right).
 </div>

 In Oct 2016, the Gspeed race car was transported to the Xiangyang circuit for [Formula Student China](http://www.formulastudent.com.cn/) (FSC) 2016.
-A total of 69 domestic universities participated, and our team finally won an **overall 2nd prize**.
+A total of 69 domestic universities participated, and our team finally won a **2nd prize overall**.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">